nicklockwood/SwiftFormat/README.md

         let foo: Dictionary<String, String>=["Hello": "World"]

-    To work around this, either manually add spaces around the `=` character to eliminate the ambiguity, or add `--disable spaceAroundOperators` to the command-line options.
+    To work around this, either manually add spaces around the `=` character to eliminate the ambiguity, or add a comment directive above that line in the file:

+        // swiftformat:disable:next spaceAroundOperators
+        let foo: Dictionary<String, String>=["Hello": "World"]

 * If a file begins with a comment, the `stripHeaders` rule will remove it if is followed by a blank line.
 To avoid this, make sure that the first comment is directly followed by a line of code.